ExgnosisClasses/JavaWeek1/Labs/Lab 5-1 Packages 1/Lab 5-1 Packages 1.md

 ### _Step 2 - Test and run_

 Add the code into the class as shown below.
-Notice that the package statement was auto-generated for you by Eclipse.
+Notice that Eclipse auto-generated the package statement for you.

 ```java
 package com.mycorp;